HMS Palliser (F94): Construction and career

 Palliser was laid down at Alexander Stephen and Sons' Linthouse, Glasgow shipyard on 15 March 1955.
 She was launched on 10 May 1956 and completed on 13 December 1957.
 On commissioning, Palliser joined the Fishery Protection Squadron, serving with the squadron until April 1967.
 As such she took part in the Cod Wars of the late 1950s and 1960s.

+On 10 July 1960, the Icelandic gunboat Óðinn fired on the British trawler Grimsby Town, which was claimed to be fishing within Iceland's 12 mile territorial waters, with two shots hitting Grimsby Town's funnel.
+Palliser came up and prevented Óðinn from arresting Grimsby Town.

 On 22 January 1971, Palliser was recommissioned into the 2nd Frigate Squadron based at Portland Harbour.
 In May 1973 she was paid off and laid up for disposal.
 In 1983 Palliser was to be scrapped at S Dean and Sons at Briton Ferry, Neath.
 Initial attempts to tow the frigate from Portsmouth were delayed by fog, and when on 9 February 1983, the tug Alnwick took Palliser in tow, Alnwick collided with Palliser, damaging the tug and forcing the two ships into Plymouth for repairs.
 When the tow recommenced, fog caused it to be stopped when the ships reached Swansea Bay, forcing the ships to miss the correct tide, causing a further delay of a week.
 When the ships finally reached Neath on 27 March 1983, Palliser ran aground before finally making it to the breakers.